Sonuk2499/Movie-Recommendation-using-ML-Apriori/README.md

-# It will suggest the movies to the users on the basis of watching history of the user
+# It will suggest movies to the users on the basis of their watching history